tiggerbob/PWSH-Comp.-Club-Problems-24-25/GhoaBudgeting/FinancialConstraintsEasy.md

 Astra wants to program a solution to this, but he failed Intro to Java with a 20!
 Astra asks you for help.
 He wants to know how much money he will have left after he distributes the money the way he wishes.

 ## Input Format
-The fist line contains two integer input in their respective order : $b$ and $n$ The following $n$ lines contains $n$ doubles, representing all the individual balances the children demand
+The fist line contains on integer input: $b$
+The second lilne contains $n$
+The following $n$ lines contains $n$ doubles, representing all the individual balances the children demand

 ## Contraints